FBI removed top secret documents from Trump's home, WSJ reports | Law-Order

 FBI removed top secret documents from Trump's home, WSJ reports

-Reinhart has imposed a 3 p.m.
+Reinhart had imposed a 3 p.m.
 EDT (1900 GMT) deadline for prosecutors to let him know if Trump's legal team will oppose the unsealing of the warrant.
 'RELEASE THE DOCUMENTS'

-Late on Thursday, Trump released a statement on social media saying he does not intend to oppose its release.
+Late on Thursday, Trump released a statement on social media saying he did not intend to oppose its release.
 "Release the Documents Now!"
 Trump wrote.

 The investigation into Trump's removal of records started this year, after the National Archives and Records Administration, an agency charged with safeguarding presidential records that belong to the public, made a referral to the department.
 On Friday, Republican members of the U.S. House of Representatives Intelligence Committee called on Garland and FBI Director Chris Wray to release the affidavit underpinning the warrant, saying the public needs to know.